-Home Help for families Information & Advice Health & medical info Hemiplegia support How is hemiplegia treated?
+Home Help for families Information & Advice Health & medical information Hemiplegia support How is hemiplegia treated?
 Orthopaedic surgery

 Hemiplegia is caused by injury to nerve tissue in the brain.
 This leads to a loss of control, especially in the limbs on the side affected by the injury.
 Currently it is not possible to repair the injury within the brain, but this doesn’t mean that motor control can’t be improved.
 Most current surgery is directed towards relieving the physical effects of the brain injury.